HexaField/decentralized-agent-coding-framework/architecture.md

 - Organizations
   - Org configuration is generated via the Dashboard and Orchestrator through the UI.
   - No hardcoded `orgs.yaml` is required in the repo; an optional `orgs.example.yaml` illustrates the shape.
-  - Generated kubeconfigs are written under `/state/kube/<org>.config` for internal use.
+  - Generated kubeconfigs are written under `~/.guildnet/state/kube/<org>.config` for internal use.
 - Orchestrator
   - Example config at src/configs/agent.example.yaml (agent-side) and orchestrator configs under orchestrator/configs
 - Dashboard
   - Certs for local TLS in src/dashboard/certs (used for dev/test)
-  - Minimal transient state under ./state (e.g., dashboard.db during dev/tests)
+  - Minimal state under ~/.guildnet/state (e.g., dashboard.db, kube/talos configs)
 - Agent
-  - Writes state/artifacts under /state inside the environment
+  - Writes state/artifacts under ~/.guildnet/state inside the environment
   - Exposes code-server on port 8443 via a Service; the Orchestrator can port-forward for browser access

 ## Networking and security